WentaoZhan1998/NN-GLS-article-code/README.md

 * realdata.py: Run the prediction (interval) experiments on the real data.
 * realdata_preprocess.py: Generate the PM_{2.5} and environmental covariates by filtering on the original data.
 The file works on June 18th, 2022, but the workflow applies to the other days.
-* realdata_stats.py: Check the assumptions on the realdata, including the Gaussianity and covariance pattern.
+* realdata_stats.py: Check the assumptions on the real data, including the Gaussianity and covariance pattern.

 * confidence-interval.py: Confidence coverage and interval score over several simulation settings.
 * GAM-GLS-vs-NN-GLS.py: Run the estimation experiment on Friedman's function with different interaction powers for the